trambarhq/trambar/docs/architecture.md

 `RemoteDataSource` fires the event when it receives a change notification from the remote server--and also after it has performed authentication or storage operations.

-`RouteManager` fires the event when the user has navigated to a different part of the app (by clicking a hyperlink, for instance).
+`RouteManager` fires the event when the user has navigated to a different part of the site (by clicking a hyperlink, for instance).

 `LocaleManager` fires the event when the UI language is changed.